TarasKorsak/flags/README.md

 # serve at localhost:3000
 gulp
 (When server is running, you can change the value of $flagWidth variable at the very beginning in src/index.scss file and save this file.
 You should see proportional flag's size change in the browser)

-# build for production with minification
-npm run prod
 ```